userVincent/shortform_content_generation/README.md

 - Required Python libraries: `requests`, `moviepy`, and `openai`.

 You will also need API keys from the following services:
-- OpenAI (for GPT-based story generation)
+- OpenAI (for GPT-based story generation and text to speech)
 - Giphy (for GIF searching)
-- ElevenLabs (for text-to-speech conversion)

 ## Setup